-- To avoid attracting predators of the species of concern, the proposed Project area shall be kept as clean of debris as possible.
-All food related trash items shall be enclosed in sealed containers and regularly removed from the site(s) (see Standard Best Management Practices, Section 6.1.1 of the addendum DBESP [Appendix E of the Initial Study]). - b) Would the project have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
+- To avoid attracting predators of the species of concern, the proposed Project Area shall be kept as clean of debris as possible by the District.
+All food related trash items shall be enclosed in sealed containers and regularly removed from the site(s). - b) Would the Project have a substantial adverse effect on any riparian habitat or other sensitive natural community identified in local or regional plans, policies, and regulations or by the California Department of Fish and Game or U.S. Fish and Wildlife Service?
 (Less Than Significant with Mitigation Incorporated)

-The proposed Project will result in 5.70 acres of temporary impacts and 1.21 acres of permanent impacts to the riparian/riverine vegetation community areas.
-The proposed Project would temporarily impact 4.31 acres and permanently impact 3.73 acres of CAGN suitable habitat (coastal sage scrub communities [CSS]).
-Direct impacts to these communities include the removal of habitat as a result of implementation of the proposed Project but will be minimized through the design to minimize native vegetation removal and trimming of native and riparian trees rather than removal.
+The proposed Project would result in 3.14 acres of temporary impacts and 8.21 acres of permanent impacts to the riparian/riverine vegetation community and coastal sage scrub (CSS) community areas.
+Direct impacts to these communities include the removal of habitat as a result of implementation of the proposed Project but would be minimized through the design to minimize native vegetation removal rather than removal.

 The temporary and permanent removal of these natural vegetation communities would be potentially significant.
-With implementation of the measures below, the impacts to riparian and coastal sage scrub vegetation communities would be less than significant with mitigation incorporated.
+With implementation of the Mitigation Measure Bio-7 (Revegetation) below, the impacts to riparian and CSS vegetation communities would be less than significant with mitigation incorporated.